code-423n4/code-contests/SUBMISSION_POLICY.md

 When participating in C4 code contests, please contact an organizer in the [C4 Discord](https://discord.gg/EY5dvm3evD) and formally submit any bug bounties to submissions@code423n4.com using the official [submission template](SUBMISSION_TEMPLATE.md).

-> Reports should be submitted within 3 hours prior to the stop time for a given contest.
+> :shipit: Reports should be submitted within 3 hours prior to the stop time for a given contest.

 # 2. Code Contest Guidelines
 Under this policy, code contests covers activities in which you: